October VA Wine Month 750px

 Emma HolmanEmma Holman

-Hi, I'm Emma a Content and Community Manager here on Virginia Wine Market.
-If you'd like to update, or add to your winery profile here just click the 'Contact Author' button below and your message will come straight to me.
-And if you'd like to claim your profile to self-manage, I can help with that too.
+Hi, I'm Emma, a Content and Community Manager at Virginia Wine Market.
+If you'd like to update or add to your winery profile here, click the 'Contact Author' button below, and your message will come straight to me.
+I can also help you claim your profile to self-manage.

 Other posts by Emma Holman